Manuelita Brown: Career

 Sculpting in her own studio, she has created many portraits of noted African Americans, and countless multi-cultural style sculptures in abstract, figurative realism and designs for monumental bronzes that she personally works through clay on armatures to the lost wax process.
 She retired from teaching in 2000 to pursue sculpting full-time, as noted in many publications as referenced.
 In 2018, Brown's work was on display at the "Legacy in Black" at the San Diego History Center in Balboa Park.
-Brown's name has been suggested as a possible artist for statue of Shirley Chisholm, first Black woman elected to Congress.
+Brown's name has been suggested as a possible artist for the statue of Shirley Chisholm, the first Black woman elected to Congress.